 If becoming a farrier is on your list of careers you are considering, you may be interested in knowing how much do farriers make.
-You may be thrilled to know, you can make an awesome living as a farrier if you work hard and create a smart career plan!
-Finding the right farrier school is the first step, a proper horseshoeing education can really make a huge impact on your earning potential.
+You may be thrilled to know, that you can make an awesome living as a horse farrier if you work hard and create a smart career plan!
+Finding the right farrier school is the first step.
+Formal education in horseshoeing can really make a huge impact on your earning potential.

 Every 2 years, the American Farriers Journal sends out a survey to farriers across the United States.
 The survey features questions about location, age, businesses strategies, income/salary, and other important attributes about being a farrier.